-Emmitt Smith is a $25 million net worth American retired professional football player.
+Emmitt Smith is an American retired professional football player.
 Smith spent the majority of his 15-year career with the Cowboys, although he also concluded with the Arizona Cardinals.
 During his career, he earned a total of $61 million in pay.
 He earned millions more through endorsements and went on to become an extraordinarily wealthy real estate developer after retiring.

 Emmitt is the all-time top rusher in the league, with 18,355 yards.
 In addition to his individual achievements, Smith had significant success with the Cowboys, winning the Super Bowl three times alongside his teammates.

 Emmitt Smith Bio/Wiki